The Iceman Cometh (1973 film)

-The Iceman Cometh is a 1973 American drama film directed by John Frankenheimer.
-The screenplay, written by Thomas Quinn Curtiss, is based on Eugene O'Neill's 1946 play of the same name.
-The film was produced by Ely Landau for the American Film Theatre, which from 1973 to 1975 presented thirteen film adaptations of noted plays.
+The Iceman Cometh is a 1973 American drama film directed by John Frankenheimer, based on the 1946 play by Eugene O'Neill.
+The film was produced by Ely Landau for the American Film Theatre, which from 1973 to 1975 presented 13 film adaptations of noted plays.
+The principal cast stars Lee Marvin, Fredric March, Robert Ryan, Jeff Bridges, and Bradford Dillman, with supporting roles played by Sorrell Booke, Martyn Green, Moses Gunn, Clifton James, Tom Pedi, and George Voskovec.

-The film was screened at the 1976 Cannes Film Festival, but it wasn't entered into the main competition.This was the last film for both Robert Ryan and Fredric March.
+The film was screened at the 1976 Cannes Film Festival, but it wasn't entered into the main competition.
+It received positive reviews from critics, who praised both the performances and the film's faithfulness to its source material.
+Frankenheimer considered it his best work as a director.

+This was the last film for both Ryan and March.
 March developed prostate cancer in 1970, causing him to retire from acting.
 Ryan died before the film's release.
+Ryan posthumously won the National Board of Review Award for Best Actor for his performance.

 Plot

-The film begins in a bar with a group of regulars.
+The film follows a group of regulars at Harry Hope's bar and boarding house.
 All are satisfied with their present drunken state.
 Each are anticipating the arrival of a salesman named Hickey who has subsidized their pipe dreams, and each year celebrated owner Harry Hope's birthday.
-But when Hickey arrives, he proclaims pipe dreams the enemy and begins to preach a better life in the name of friendship.
-At first the regulars reject their pipe dreams, but in the end reject Hickey, who eventually admits he murdered his wife.
+But when Hickey arrives, he proclaims their dreams the enemy and begins to preach a better, sober life in the name of friendship.
+At first the regulars reject their delusions, but in the end reject Hickey, who eventually admits he murdered his wife.
 After Hickey is taken away by the authorities, the regulars label him insane rather than deal with their own weaknesses and return to their previous lives.

+Cast

+Casting notes

+Several of the cast had previous experience with O'Neill.
+Tom Pedi (Rocky) originated the role 1946 New York stage production and reprised it in the 1960 television version.
+Sorrell Booke (Hugo) played the same role in the 1960 version.

+Bradford Dillman and Robert Ryan had both starred in productions of Long Day's Journey into Night, Dillman in the 1956 Broadway premiere and Ryan in a 1971 Off-Broadway revival.